Frogvall/dnd5e-misc/Champions of Azeroth/Adventures/The Return of the Amani Empire/Dwarves.md

 >
 > ***Warhammer.*** Melee or Ranged Weapon Attack: +8 to hit, reach 5 ft. or range 60/120 ft., one target.
 Hit: 9 1d8+5 bludgeoning damage.
 On a ranged attack, the hammer magically reappears in the mountain king's hand after the attack.
 >
-> ***Thunder Clap (Recharge 5-6).*** The mountain king slams the ground with its warhammer.
+> ***Thunder Clap (Recharge 5-6).*** The mountain king slams the ground with his warhammer.
 Each creatures of the mountain king's choice within 20 ft. of it must make a DC 15 Constitution saving throw, taking 26 (4d12) thunder damage on a failed save, or half as much damage on a successful one.
-Any creature that fails its save has its speed halved, takes -2 penalty to AC and Dexterity saving throws, and can't use reactions.
+Any creature that fails its save suffer from the following effects for one minute: it has its speed halved, takes -2 penalty to AC and Dexterity saving throws, and can't use reactions.
 On its turn, it can take either an action or a bonus acton, not both.
 Regardless of the creature's abilities or magic items, it can't make more than one melee or ranged attack during its turn.
+It can repeat this saving throw at the end of each of its turn, ending the effects on a successful save.
 >
 > ### Reactions
 > ***Avatar (1/Day).*** When the mountain king takes damage that would bring it to 0 hit points, it instead regains 30 hit points.
 In addtion it increases its armor class by 5 and becomes immune to the damage and effect of spells.
 This effect lasts until the mountain king takes damage.